Overview and entry requirements

 Examination is by a minimum of two independent examiners at least one of whom is external to SOAS.
 Examination consists of an assessment of the thesis and a viva voce covering the thesis and the research upon which it is based.

-Students successfully completing the programme are awarded a PhD in Cultural Industries.
+Students successfully completing the programme are awarded a PhD in Creative Arts and Cultural Industries.

-Students who do not meet the requisite standard to achieve a PhD may, if they meet the requirements set out in SOAS Postgraduate Research Degree Regulations, be awarded an MPhil in Cultural Industries.
+Students who do not meet the requisite standard to achieve a PhD may, if they meet the requirements set out in SOAS Postgraduate Research Degree Regulations, be awarded an MPhil in Creative Arts and Cultural Industries.

 The information on the programme page reflects the intended programme structure against the given academic session.
 If you are a current student you can find structure information on the previous year link at the top of the page or through your Department.
 Please read the important notice regarding changes to programmes and modules.